vitodibari/poliba-deep_learning-notes/Deep-Learning-Notes.md

 \hat{x_{ij}} &= \frac{x_{ij}-\mu_{j}}{\sqrt{ \sigma^2_{j} + \epsilon }}
 \end{align}
 $$
+It is the first attempt to reduce the batch size constraints.
 Used as normalization technique in RNNs (see [[#10.
 Recurrent Neural Networks]]) where input and output does not have fixed length, so there is no information about the size of the batch.
 ### Instance norm
 ![[Pasted image 20250512154844.png|200]]